External corrosion control and inspection of deep water pipelines

 The external corrosion control of offshore pipelines has, for many years, been accomplished with pipe coatings supplemented with galvanic cathodic protection in the form of zinc or aluminum anode bracelets.
 This basic methodology works equally well in deep water as it does in shallow.
 There are however some very important differences in the way corrosion control systems operate in deep water versus shallow water.
 There are also other obvious differences in the way the pipelines are built and installed that have an effect on the corrosion control strategy, it is these differences which will be addressed.

 To understand how corrosion mechanisms vary in deep water, it is necessary to appreciate how the deepwater environment differs from the shallow water areas.
 There is a common misconception that steel does not corrode in very deep water.
 "Look at the Titanic, the darn thing's as good as new and its been down there for a hundred years."
-We have all heard this at some time, in truth the Titanic is a crumbling wreck, corrosion will eventually destroy every trace of the vessel, but the initial attack is at galvanic couples, just as it would be on an unprotected pipeline.
+We have all heard this at some time.
+In truth, the Titanic is a crumbling wreck and corrosion will eventually destroy every trace of the vessel.
+The initial attack is at galvanic couples, just as it would be on an unprotected pipeline.
 It is true that the corrosion rate is less in deep water, but it is far from being zero.

-Temperature - As water depth increases temperature decreases, this decrease in temperature affects the ability of calcareous deposits to form.
+Temperature - As water depth increases, temperature decreases and this decrease in temperature affects the ability of calcareous deposits to form.
 Calcareous deposits are the result of the cathodic protection polarization process.
-These deposits are critical in the cathodic protection process as they act like crude coating systems to reduce the current required from the anodes, thus it is possible to provide cathodic protection for very long life with relatively small anodes.
+These deposits are critical in the cathodic protection process as they act like crude coating systems to reduce the current required from the anodes, making it possible to provide cathodic protection for very long life with relatively small anodes.
 At low temperature the deposits form much more slowly, and when formed, are generally less dense than deposits formed under equivalent conditions in shallow water.
-This slowed formation requires higher levels of cathodic protection current to sustain anti corrosion protection (maintenance current density), and thus, more anodes are needed.
+This slowed formation requires higher levels of cathodic protection current to sustain anti-corrosion protection (maintenance current density), and thus more anodes are needed.

-Conductivity - The electrical conductivity of seawater increases as temperature increases, thus at depth the conductivity is lower.
+Conductivity - The electrical conductivity of seawater increases as temperature increases, so at depth the conductivity is lower.
 This means that the amount of cathodic protection current which could be expected from a conventional anode will be much lower in deep water than in shallow water.
-So we have a dilemma, more current is required, less is available so we need more anodes, or anodes of a different shape.
+So we have a dilemma; more current is required, less is available and so we need more anodes, or anodes of a different shape.

-Pipe Coatings - As previously mentioned, coatings are the primary external corrosion defense.
-Coatings operated by simply providing an oxygen diffusion barrier between the steel and the seawater.
-Thus coatings reduce the surface area of exposed steel by better than 90%.
+Pipe coatings - As previously mentioned, coatings are the primary external corrosion defense.
+Coatings operate by simply providing an oxygen diffusion barrier between the steel and the seawater, so coatings reduce the surface area of exposed steel by better than 90%.
 From the previous paragraph, the importance of coatings in deep water can be appreciated.
 The majority of new pipelines are protected with fusion bonded epoxy coating (FBE).
 These pipeline coatings perform equally well in deep or shallow water but are subject to mechanical damage during the pipe lay operation.
-When formulating a corrosion control design, it will be necessary to assign a coating breakdown factor, this should be done wisely.
+When formulating a corrosion-control design, it will be necessary to assign a coating breakdown factor, which should be done wisely.
 None of the design guidelines gives a good recommendation for a number to use, and the most appropriate number will vary depending on the type of coating and the pipeline installation method.
-A safe number to use is 2-3% initial coating damage and 5% at the end of 20 years, beyond this it would be wise to allow an additional 1% / year final breakdown.
-This is a pessimistic number, pipeline survey results on old lines have typically shown that the coatings hold up very well, and the supplemental cathodic protection seems to enhance the long term integrity of the coatings by eliminating corrosion undercutting.
+A safe number to use is 2-3% initial coating damage and 5% at the end of 20 years; beyond this it would be wise to allow an additional 1% / year final breakdown.
+This is a pessimistic number.
+Pipeline survey results on old lines have typically shown that the coatings hold up very well and the supplemental cathodic protection seems to enhance the long-term integrity of the coatings by eliminating corrosion undercutting.

-Anode Chemistry - Historically, zinc was the material of choice for pipelines offshore.
-The material was cheap, easy to cast because of its relatively low melting point, it was also easy to alloy.
+Anode chemistry - Historically, zinc was the material of choice for pipelines offshore.
+The material was cheap, easy to cast, and because of its relatively low melting point, was also easy to alloy.
 The material is also able to operate in either sea water or seabed sediments.
 Some operators still favor zinc.
-In the mid seventies, the use of indium activated aluminum anodes became the norm.
+In the mid seventies, the use of indium-activated aluminum anodes became the norm.
 The aluminum anodes were lighter, operated more efficiently and were also able to work in seabed sediments.
 The use of aluminum on platforms was also on the riser mainly due to weight saving, and thus the high demand for aluminum anodes made the price very competitive.
-The use of aluminum, activated with indium, carried into the deep water market again because of price and weight.
-In the early 90s some activation problems were observed on these anodes operating in cold water (+/- 4°C), it was found that adjusting the chemistry to tighten the ranges of critical elements eliminated the problem.
+The use of aluminum activated with indium carried into the deep-water market again because of price and weight.
+In the early 90s, some activation problems were observed on these anodes operating in cold water (+/- 4°C), and it was found that adjusting the chemistry to tighten the ranges of critical elements eliminated the problem.
 The adjusted chemistry being widely used in the Gulf of Mexico is shown below (Table 1).